What is Employee Practices Liability Insurance (EPLI)?

 - Property damage

-Anything that is typically covered under a general liability insurance policy or workers’ compensation are excluded from coverage.
+Any related issues are usually included under general liability insurance or workers’ compensation and therefore are excluded from coverage.
 Additionally, claims will not be covered if they violate any of these federal laws/acts:

 - ERISA Violations: According to the Department of Labor, the Employee Retirement Income Security Act of 1974 (ERISA) "Protects the interests of employee benefit plan participants and their beneficiaries."